 Schloss Ambras Innsbruck - Innsbruck

-Schloss Ambras Innsbruck is considered the first museum in the world and is one of the most beautiful and significant attractions in Austria, making it a top excursion destination in Tyrol.
+Schloss Ambras Innsbruck is considered the first museum in the world and is one of the most beautiful and significant sights in Austria, making it a top destination in Tyrol.

-In the footsteps of the past: The origin of the Renaissance castle is rooted in a particularly beautiful love story.
-The daughter of an Augsburg merchant, Philippine Welser, was not of noble birth for the Habsburg prince Archduke Ferdinand II (1529-1595).
-Nevertheless, he asked for her hand and gifted her Schloss Ambras as a symbol of love.
+In the Footsteps of the Past: The origins of the Renaissance castle can be traced back to a particularly beautiful love story.
+The daughter of an Augsburg merchant, Philippine Welser, was not of noble birth for the Habsburg Archduke Ferdinand II (1529-1595).
+Nevertheless, he proposed to her and gifted her Schloss Ambras as a token of love.

-An extraordinary collection: In a specially built museum building, Ferdinand II also housed his numerous and partly exotic treasures made of crystal, silver, gold, or glass, as well as armor, weapons, and paintings.
-The first museum in the world – a true must-see then and now!
+An Extraordinary Collection: In a specially constructed museum building, Ferdinand II also housed his numerous and partly exotic treasures made of crystal, silver, gold, or glass, as well as armor, weapons, and paintings.
+The first museum in the world – then and now a true must-see!

-Besides the famous art and wonder chamber, visitors can also explore the impressive armories and the unique Spanish Hall.
-During the summer months, the original bath of Philippine Welser, the Strasser glass collection, the Habsburg portrait gallery, and the special exhibition can also be admired.
+Visitors can explore not only the famous art and wonder chamber but also the impressive armories and the unique Spanish Hall.
+Additionally, during the summer months, the original preserved bath of Philippine Welser, the Strasser glass collection, the Habsburg portrait gallery, and special exhibitions can be admired.

 https://www.schlossambras-innsbruck.at/programm